Natural Language Generation as Inverse Reinforcement Learning with Neural Machine Translation

 Andrea F. Daniele, Mohit Bansal, and Matthew R. Walter.

-In Proceedings of the ACM/IEEE International Conference on Human-Robot Interaction (HRI), March 2017, Vienna, Austria.
+In Proceedings of the ACM/IEEE International Conference on Human-Robot Interaction (HRI), March 2017.

 [ pdf, bibtex, abstract ]